-During 2019, we had employment agreements with all of our named executive officers.
+During 2020, we had employment agreements with all of our named executive officers.
 All of the employment agreements with our named executive officers provided for, among other things, severance payments and benefits and acceleration of equity awards in connection with the termination of employment in certain circumstances.
 In return, each of our named executive officers agreed to non-compete, non-solicitation, non-interference and confidentiality provisions.
-The table below summarizes the material terms of our employment agreements with our named executive officers, as in effect during 2019.
+The table below summarizes the material terms of our employment agreements with our named executive officers, as in effect during 2020, and the employment agreement with Mr. DiLiberto entered into in February 2021.